nstefana/one-guitar-band/README.md

 - Short muting occurs every 18 seconds
 - No exporting to DAW functionality

 ## Download (no installation required)

 - Go to the Releases section and download 'OGB.zip'.
 - Unzip the folder and save it somewhere on your hard disk, e.g. in C:\.
-Don't save it in C:/Program Files as this location has restricted writing access!
+Avoid saving it in C:/Program Files as this location has restricted writing access!
 - Double click AppPublic.exe inside the OGB folder to run the program.

 ## Access to the unlimited version
-- At the lower left corner of the GUI you can see your machine ID.
-Send us an email with this number (inlcuding the "-" sign, if there is one) at onegtrband@gmail.com.
+- At the lower left corner of the GUI your machine ID will be printed.
+Send us an email with this number (including the "-" sign, if there is one) at onegtrband@gmail.com.
 - When notified so by email, download AppPublic.exe once more and use it to replace the existing one in your hard disk.
 The application will then run without any limitations.

 ---